Top 10 Things to Do on the Beach

 While this massive migration is a sight to see, if you miss it you're still in luck.
 There are some resident gray whales that you have the opportunity to see spouts in the distance every day of the year.
 Great whale watching locations are at the Roads End State Park, up high on hikes like the Knoll, and from the Inn at Spanish Head during the spring and fall in Lincoln City.

 4. Sunset Watching

 With seven miles of sandy beach, the theater of the Pacific Ocean is on full display as the sun begins to melt into the waves.
-Whether you are strolling the beaches, searching for precious gems, or curled with your loved ones by a beach bonfire, catching the last streams of light as the sky lights up in brilliant red and orange, fading into softer pinks, purples, and eventually dusky blues.
+Whether you are strolling the beaches, searching for precious gems, or curled with your loved ones by a beach bonfire, watching the sunset never gets old.
 The sunsets in Lincoln City are the best natural fireworks to catch at the end of the day.

 5. Kite Flying